allenzhong2015/EECS-330/README.md

-﻿Punctuality Helper
+Punctuality Helper

-Click on index.html to access application.
+Click on index.html to access application